 Her research is supported by a SSHRC Doctoral Fellowship.

-Holographic Heartbreak is Ileanna’s latest full-length solo work that will premiere at Left of PuSh in 2023.
-This solo inhabits a potentiality of the gendered and philosophical implications of postures in transformation.
+Holographic Heartbreak was Ileanna’s full-length solo work that premiered at Left of PuSh in 2023.
+This solo inhabits a potentiality of postures in transformation.
 Working with slowness as an incubator for multiplicity and an experience of being overhwelmed, Holographic Heartbreak unfurls as a playlist of explicit transitions in her body that maybe, possibly, reach out into yours.

-Echo Chamber, a solo work choreographed by Vanessa Goodman/Action at a Distance and performed by Ileanna, will have its world premiere at Chutzpah!
+Echo Chamber, a solo work choreographed by Vanessa Goodman/Action at a Distance and performed by Ileanna, had its world premiere at Chutzpah!
 Festival in November 2022.

 It Was/Wasn’t All Worth It: This piece contains violence (IWWWI) is a full-length duet Ileanna and her collaborator Diego Romero co-created in 2015.
 Since its original presentation at Interplay (2015), it has been presented at Dancing on the Edge (2017), and Nextfest (2019).
 It was intended to be presented by What Lab in an experimental, fragmented form in 2019, but Diego kicked Ileanna’s hand in the technical rehearsal and they spent the evening in emergency getting a cast put on Ileanna’s broken metacarpal.
 Both her hand and their relationship healed.
 The next iteration of this duet is currently in progress.